WhatsApp +94 773-062-592

 Two Young Men, standing next to each other.
 One of them in a black shirt and the other in a yellow shirt.

-I met Mark fourteen years ago while serving at a church in Colombo.
-I was an Assistant Pastor with the CONTINUE READING
+I first met Mark fourteen years ago while I was serving as an Assistant Pastor with the Assemblies of God CONTINUE READING

 guest